Foundations of the Variational Discrete Action Theory: The Discrete Action Theory

 We can now evaluate the first and second derivatives of $\tilde{Z}\left(\boldsymbol{v}_{1},\boldsymbol{v}_{2}\right)$ divided by $\tilde{Z}(\boldsymbol{0},\boldsymbol{0})$

 where $\boldsymbol{v}_{\ell}=\boldsymbol{0}$ for $\ell=1,2$, and we used $\langle\barhat[O]\rangle_{\spdcs}=\langle\barhat[P]\barhat[O]\rangle_{\spdcs_{0}}/\langle\barhat[P]\rangle_{\spdcs_{0}}$.

 We now have all of the information we need to construct arbitrary one and two particle integer time Green's functions.
-However, this formulation is somewhat inconvenient given that the Taylor series expansion of $\tilde{Z}\left(\boldsymbol{v}_{1},\boldsymbol{v}_{2}\right)$ is an infinite series.
+However, this formulation is somewhat inconvenient given that we will use Wick's theorem to evaluate the generating function which necessitates the use of $\boldsymbol{g}_{0}$ instead of $\boldsymbol{v}$.
 Therefore, it is convenient to perform a change of variables into the non-interacting single-particle integer time Green's function

 where $\boldsymbol{v}(\boldsymbol{g}_{0})$ was obtained by inverting the following relation

 and $\bm{g}_{0}^{\star}$ is the single-particle integer time Green's function under $\spd_{0}$ (i.e. $\bm{g}_{0}^{\star}=\bm{g}_{0}(\boldsymbol{0})$).